-Back for a 4th season, Dream.State, a State of Hockey production and presented by Adidas, Dream.State.
-Season IV followed the St. Paul Johnson Governors throughout their season.
-Produced, Directed and Edited by SSQTCH, in partnership with Public Works agency, SSQTCH was tasked this season with telling as much background outside of hockey to share the character and quality of this group of Governors.
+Back for a fourth season, Dream.State, a State of Hockey production and presented by Adidas, Season IV followed the St. Paul Johnson Governors throughout their season.
+In addition to telling the story of the team and players on the ice, SSQTCH was tasked with sharing stories outside of hockey to share the character and quality of this group of Governors.
+Produced, Directed and Edited by SSQTCH, in partnership with Public Works agency.

 Six 23 minute episodes were delivered within five weeks, with the final two episodes being filmed and edited week of delivery.

 A State of Hockey Production and presented by Adidas, Dream.
 State.
 Season III followed the defending state hockey champions, the Minnetonka Skippers.
 Produced, Directed and Edited by SSQTCH, in partnership with Public Works agency, SSQTCH captured the Skippers charge towards State, from tryouts, to Hockey Day and into the playoffs.
 Watch as the Skippers sail through their season with hopes of making it back to the Xcel Energy Center to defend their title.